High Voltage Transmission Power Lines and Orchards

 Maintaining required clearances at all times depends upon several factors:

-- Height of the line
+- Height of the electrical conductor

-- Length of wire span between towers/poles
+- Length of the span between towers/poles

-- Voltage levels
+- Voltage level

-- Line sag under emergency loading conditions
+- Maximum sag of the conductor under emergency loading conditions

 - Sway due to wind—trees and power lines